 One of the things I liked about George Downing is that he didn’t look or play the part of the big-wave flyboy.
 Riding huge surf was never theater for Downing, like it was for Buzzy Trent or Mark Foo or Laird Hamilton.
 Downing did it, loved it, viewed the whole thing as a science and a discipline so multifaceted that you could pour a lifetime into it—but he looked like a beat cop from a Frank Capra movie and understood that riding waves was not in any way comparable to battle or space travel or what have you.
 I mean, Downing’s favorite big-wave board was named “Pinky.”

 Trent’s your guy if you think big-wave riding pairs best with flexed biceps and Wagner’s Ring Cycle.
-George stalked the same huge waves as Buzzy, lived for the rush and the excitement, but drove home afterwards, showered off, and had a nice dinner with his wife and kids.
+George stalked the same huge waves as Buzzy, lived for the rush and the excitement, but drove home afterward, showered off, and had a nice dinner with his wife and kids.
 It spoke well of Trent that he always deferred to Downing.
 Downing of course deferred to Wally Froiseth, in much the same way a devoted son defers to his father.
 But Wally in turn pointed back to George.
 Everybody who really knew what was happening in 1950s big-wave surfing knew that Downing, the quiet one, was the true master.
 How fitting that he made one last quiet, graceful exit, in his sleep, last week, at age 87.

 Click here for a short video tribute.
 Click here to read a timeline of Downing’s life, written by George himself, and never before published.
 And click here to see Downing manhandle a 75-pound finless hot curl at Haleiwa in 1968, park that beast in the sand, then paddle back out and tear it up his new baby-gun pintail.